-8.4.4.4 Reference Clock Out
+7.3.16 Reference Clock Out

 REFCLK_OUT pin 42 is the reference clock output pin.
-The DS110DF410 drives a buffered replica of the 25 MHz reference clock input on this output pin.
-If there are multiple DS110DF410 in the system, the REFCLK_OUT pin can be directly connected to the REFCLK_IN pin of another DS110DF410 in a daisy chain connection.
-The number of devices cascaded in a REF_CLK daisy chain is affected by the effective capacitance of the board trace connecting the REFCLK_OUT of one device to the REFCLK_IN of the next device.
-The pulse high duration at the input of the last device must be greater than 4ns for proper operation.
+The DS100DF410 drives a buffered replica of the 25 MHz reference clock input on this output pin.
+If there are multiple DS100DF410 in the system, the REFCLK_OUT pin can be directly connected to the REFCLK_IN pin of another DS100DF410 in a daisy chain connection.
+The other option is to connect the external 25 MHz oscillator to a clock fanout buffer to distribute the 25 MHz clock to each DS100DF410, which ensures there is a reference clock for the DS100DF410.